default-sameer/default-sameer/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Flask with ReactJS.
+- 🌱 I’m currently learning Flask.

 <!--
 **default-sameer/default-sameer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.